anmaped/openfang/doc/troubleshooting.md

     * blue led: microsd card activity

-### 2. I don't know how to get ssh access before flashing, what I could do?
+### 2. I don't know how to get ssh access before flashing, what can I do?

 You have to upload a modified bootloader using a fw hack or ask xiaomi/wyzecam for the ssh credential (xiaomi allows it but I'm not sure about wyzecam).

-### 3. I have briked my device, how I could recover it?
+### 3. I have bricked my device, how can I recover it?

 [TODO]

-### 4. I don't know how to connect my device to my wireless newtwork, How I can configure it?
+### 4. I don't know how to connect my device to my wireless newtwork, how can I configure it?

 You can just use the following configuration.
 ```